MARTIMM/raku-mongodb-driver/README.md

   * w - corresponds to w in the class definition.
   * journal - corresponds to journal in the class definition.
   * wtimeoutMS - corresponds to wtimeoutMS in the class definition.
-* For authentication username and pssword strings must be prepped. see Unicode::Stringprep::* and Authen::* from perl 5 libs.
+* For authentication username and password strings must be prepped. see Unicode::Stringprep::* and Authen::* from perl 5 libs.
 * Authentication per socket only when server is in authentication mode.
 * Find a way to close sockets when threads meet their end of life.
 At the moment there is a time limit of a quarter of an hour that the socket can be left open without doing I/O on it.
 * There is an occasional 'double free' bug in perl6 which torpedes tests now and then.